Octopus minor: Taxonomic status

+Male has a hectocotylized arm to use for the mating.
+It is formed on right third arm, about half length of the left third arm.
+Ligula, the tip of the hectocotylized arm is large, spoon-shaped about 10–20% of the arm with about 42–48 suckers.
+Mature male also has enlarged suckers around level of 8th or 9th sucker pair, largest on the first arms.

 Size

 The O. minor reaches a mantle size of 18 cm with arms of up to 65 cm.
-It is the smaller side of its class compared to colossal squids which can reach over 10 metres (33 feet).
+It is on the smaller side of its class, compared to colossal squids which can reach lengths of over 10 metres (33 feet).